ReactiveX/rxjs-advent-2018/01/readme.md

 import { Observable } from 'rxjs';
 ```

 Creating an Observable gives you a sense of the Observable lifecycle.
-When you create a new Observable, you are passed in an Observer which you can emit data to at any point, 0 to infinite number of times `next` can be called, followed by an optional `error` or `complete` call.
-Finally, when we create our Observable, we also include any teardown logic such as clearing a timeout or interval, or cancelling an imcomplete network request.
+When you create a new Observable, you pass in an Observer which you can emit data to at any point, 0 to infinite number of times `next` can be called, followed by an optional `error` or `complete` call.
+Finally, when we create our Observable, we also include any teardown logic such as clearing a timeout or interval, or cancelling an incomplete network request.

 ```typescript
 const source$ = new Observable<number>(observer => {